 Team Dynamics and Conflict Management

-So when it comes to building your dream team, it pays to find people who believe in the benefits of synergy, communication, and a concept of rising and falling as a collective.
+So when it comes to building your dream team, it pays to find people who believe in the benefits of synergy, communication, and the concept of rising and falling as a collective.
 Individuals who think they are better than the team will struggle to fit in.

 Learn to Balance Priorities